tikoly-com/hugoplate/content/english/pages/call.md

 * Tikoly WeChat (Live-stream/视频号) channel: **tikoly**
   * Open your WeChat, go to `Discover > Channels`, and hit the search buttom on top right, and key in `tikoly` to find it

-## Call us for a recording
+## Call tikoly for a recording

-Are you a product builder with an interesting product and its stories to tell?

-Youc an request a show to demo, show-case or talk about your gig, with our team members who're also builders like yourself.

-You can plan a call with current host Chance Jiang, at [https://calendly.com/bookchance](https://calendly.com/bookchance), to discuss ideas for a topical session and record it.
+As product and solution builders ourselves, we're also keen to share YOUR idea, product or its back-stage stories.
+This is how, we belive, more innovation shall happen.

+Book a call with our Host-in-Chief _Chance Jiang_, at [https://calendly.com/bookchance](https://calendly.com/bookchance).

 ## Upcoming Shows (Backlog)